By Sheilla Njoto

 This thought I kept on carrying in my mind along with a wishful thinking that someday, when I finally leave a communal society like my cultural bring-ups, I could be free from normative expectations—until I started living in Melbourne in 2015.

 I, then, realised that I was wrong.
 I started to think that I could never escape a set of expectations put unto me about what a woman should be.
 No. It wasn’t that women have to cook or clean.
 It was a total opposite.
-I just realised that I have entered a new world where, having built by the same tradition in the past with all the new cultures revolving around it, women are valued more when they can only hear their own voices, become very individualistic, fiercely reject requests of serving men, and more.
+I just realised that I have entered a new world where, despite having been built by the same tradition in the past with all the new cultures revolving around it, it is what I never imagined before.
+The majority of women I know are valued more when they can only hear their own voices, become very individualistic, fiercely reject requests of serving men, and more.
 I was often put down for being ‘too weak’ as a woman because I seemed to confirm to some traditions and cultural values.
 I was often put down because I enjoy doing things that women were ‘assumed’ to do.

 Yes, I cook for my brothers—not because I’m pushed to but because I enjoy looking at their smiles when they devour my cooking.
 Yes, I care about how I look—not because I care about looking pretty in photos but because I want to be respectful towards whoever I meet that day.
 Yes, I care about how revealing my dress is—not because I don’t agree with women’s rights to choose but because I care about what I might be silently expressing through my decisions in life.
 Yes, despite my aspiration in bringing social change to the society, I wish to be a full-time mother someday in my life because I feel called to be a loving mother and wife.

-From all these experiences, I gained a thought that having a freedom to speak as a woman is not merely the freedom to have equal opportunities as men, but also the freedom to be the best of our authentic self without being put down.
-That’s when we truly have the freedom to speak and to choose.
+From these experiences, I gained a thought that having a freedom to speak as a woman is not merely the freedom to have equal opportunities as men, but also the freedom to be choose without being put down.
+That’s when we truly have the freedom to speak.

 Be the best leader you can if you are a leader.